Dheelyte/drone-control-app/README.md

 ## Installation
 Install the project dependencies.
 Make sure you have Python and pip installed.
+It is advisable to install the requirements file in a virtual environment

 ```pip install -r requirements.txt```